 Coach Kevin's Bio

 Kevin has been coaching softball on and off for the past 16 years, primarily as an assistant coach.
 Kevin coached in AGSL house league level in ages from 8U to 18U.
 Kevin also coached a 10U and 12U summer Pride program for AGSL.
 The past four years, Kevin has been the assistant coach on the 12u and 14u Shooting Stars.
 Kevin coached all three of his daughters at various stages of their careers.
 His oldest played JV at Broad Run through her Sophomore season.
 His middle daughter played Varsity and JV 2 years each at Broad Run as a pitcher and first baseman and for the Leesburg Revolution.
 Kevin's youngest is currently playing for the Shooting Stars 2020.

 Kevin says: "My coaching style is one that pushes the girls to do their best.
 I am very interested in the growth of our young ladies softball skills and fundamentals.
 I expect the girls to work hard during practices, just as they would during the games.
 In 14U the girls will need to make adjustments to become stronger and therefore teamwork and conditioning will continue to be important."

-Coach Caitlin's Bio
+Coach Vicky's Bio